Environment and Community: What Creates an Impact?

-Teachers allow the place of study, recently Kenya and Ghana, to be determined by student interest and the lines of inquiry that emerge throughout the year.
+Teachers allow the place of study, recently Mexico, Kenya, and Ghana, to be determined by student interest and the lines of inquiry that emerge throughout the year.
 Through video, story, interviews, books, internet research, the study of changemakers, as well as art and cultural experiences, students come to deeply appreciate the environment, people, history and culture of a faraway place.
 The class examines an issue that impacts not only the environment of this place, but also the communities of people who depend on trees and forests for their livelihood.
-While studying Ghana, for example, one First Grade class considered how cocoa farming and Fair Trade cooperatives have the potential for both positive and negative impacts on the rainforest environment and cocoa farming communities.
-Through a student-driven culminating celebration, the children share what they’ve learned with their families and the Far Brook community.
+While studying Ghana, students considered how cocoa farming and Fair Trade cooperatives have the potential for both positive and negative impacts on the rainforest environment and cocoa farming communities.
+Through a student-driven culminating celebration, the children share what they learned with their families and the Far Brook community.
 Equipped with their understanding of interdependence and a sense of responsibility, First Graders at Far Brook finish the year inspired and empowered–connected to fellow citizens across the globe and ready to make choices that will positively impact the environment, and their homes, school, and community.

 Literacy in First Grade introduces the routines and expectations that support students in developing their identity as a community of independent readers and writers.
 Students are encouraged to take risks, see value in reading and writing every day, cooperate in creating a safe and productive learning environment, and value one another’s efforts.
 Using the workshop approach, learners inquire, investigate, discuss, and construct during whole group mini-lessons, small group instruction, as well as individual conferences.
 In First Grade, every child is encouraged to think of themselves as a reader and a writer.

-Reading: The First Grade teachers utilize a Balanced Literacy approach to support student’s reading development.
+Reading: Reading class utilizes a Balanced Literacy approach to support student’s reading development.
 This approach includes a variety of instructional methods– read-aloud and discussion, shared texts for whole-group reading to build fluency, word study experiences, as well as individualized and small group instruction.
 Some of the primary goals for First Grade readers are solidifying good reading habits, developing a repertoire of strategies to figure out new or tricky words, as well as honing strategies for making meaning.
 Through daily lessons, students learn about who they are as readers, how to thoughtfully select books, and build their stamina.
 They have time each day to read independently, with partners, and in small groups with the support of a teacher.

-Library: First Graders continue to develop their understanding of genre, exploring the different kinds of fiction highlighted in the library’s selection of beginning chapter books: adventure, animal, fantasy, historical, humor, mystery, realistic, scary, and sports.
-Through an in-depth study of one author/ illustrator, students begin to appreciate the elements of writerly and artistic craft that help to give this author/ illustrator’s work its unique style.
-First Graders start to develop a researcher’s habits of mind as they use non-fiction as a tool to “fact-check” the information included in a poem or a fictional selection.
+Storytime: First graders continue to develop their understanding of genre, exploring the different kinds of fiction highlighted in the library’s selection of beginning chapter books: adventure, animal, fantasy, historical, humor, mystery, realistic, scary, and sports.
+Through an in-depth study of one author/illustrator (such as Leo Lionni or Ezra Jack Keats), students begin to appreciate the elements of writerly and artistic craft that help to give this author/illustrator’s work its unique style.
+First graders compare the experience of reading non-fiction and poetry about animals, and start to develop a researcher’s habits of mind as they use non-fiction as a tool to “fact-check” the information embedded in a poem.
 As they become expert in reading a book’s spine label, first graders are given the opportunity to browse the library independently and to learn how the shelving and spine labeling systems correspond with one another.

 Students in First Grade gain an understanding of number sense and operations, geometry, fractions, measurement, and data.
 Math instruction is provided using the “workshop model” – students are first introduced to a problem-solving situation, game, or concept through a whole group mini-lesson.
 Students then break into smaller groups for partnership work and independent practice.
 Big mathematical ideas are uncovered during whole group shares, or math congresses.
 Students are encouraged to develop their own math strategies at their own pace, while teachers individually guide them toward greater accuracy and efficiency.
 First Grade mathematicians learn how to show their solutions using mathematical models and explain their thinking to their peers.

-In First Grade French class, the children are immersed in a language-rich environment made comprehensible through the use of body language, visual aids, and abundant repetition in a variety of contexts.
-A typical lesson will include meaningful and personalized conversations, storytelling, music, movement, and a variety of hands-on activities.
-The instruction is based on topics of interest to the students, as we work in an atmosphere of “comprehensible” immersion to promote and accelerate the acquisition of French.
+French class follows as closely as possible the process by which children acquire their first language.
+The children are immersed in a language-rich environment made comprehensible through the use of body language, visual aids and abundant repetition in a variety of contexts.
+The teacher uses mainly story-based activities to bring the language to life.
+Through careful scaffolding of new and recycled words the children acquire a foundation of basic vocabulary, and simple useful phrases.
+A typical lesson might include meaningful and personalized conversations, storytelling, music, movement, and a variety of hands-on activities.
+The instruction is based on topics of interest to the students, as we work in an atmosphere of “comprehended” immersion to promote and accelerate the acquisition of French.

 Music: The First Grade study of patterns is a wonderful launch pad for pattern recognition in music literacy, movement, and aural/visual discernment of form.
 Students practice simple melodic patterns using the Kodaly system of solfège (sol, mi, la), corresponding hand signs and notation, rhythmic patterns using ta, titi, rest (quarter notes, eighth notes, rests), and patterns of meter and phrasing.
 Students also explore patterns in movement: with partners and individually, in circles, spirals, double circles, standing or sitting, hand clapping or lummi sticks, and incorporating movements such as skipping, galloping, floating and marching.
 We continue to lay more groundwork for healthy vocal technique, critical aural skills, and music literacy via an assortment of American folk songs and games, Far Brook songs, folk songs in foreign languages (such as Spanish, French, Japanese, Maori and Chinese), and formal classical repertoire.
 A unit on formal works related to fairy tales such as Stravinsky’s Firebird and Grieg’s Peer Gynt allows opportunities for integrating lessons in creative movement, poetry, and story-writing.